StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 The second line is the command you wish to run, which if you remember from before will print “Hello World!” to the screen.

-To execute this Bash script on the head node, type:
+To execute this Bash script **on a head node**, type:

     bash test.sh
     Hello World!

 (Although we are discussing how to submit jobs to the cluster in this section, it is certainly worth knowing that Bash commands can be written to files in this way and subsequently run.
 Doing this can save users a lot of time entering the same commands over-and-over again into the command line.)

 So, this has had the same effect as simply entering the echo Hello World! on the command line.
-Now, in this example, we pass this script to the `sbatch` command to submit the job to a compute node.
+Now, in this example, we pass this script to the `sbatch` command to submit the job **from a head node to a compute node**.

     sbatch test.sh
     Submitted batch job 2444919